-Spray-painting furniture — instead of going the traditional paintbrush route — isn't as weird as it sounds, especially when you want to save time on an upcoming project.
 Spray-painting gets the job done really fast, often in under 10 minutes.
 And compared to regular paint, it dries quickly, and you won't be dealing with any telltale brushstroke marks.
+Sounds great, right?

 Step 1: Shop